When is my passport valid for travel to the EU?

 To travel to most EU countries, to Schengen Area countries not in the EU (ie Iceland, Liechtenstein, Norway, and Switzerland), or to Andorra, Monaco, San Marino, or Vatican City, as someone who isn’t an EU-passport holder, your passport must be:

 valid for a minimum of 3 months after the date you plan to leave the country you’re visiting

-It is important to note that these two rules are independent of each other and that there is no need for your passport to be issued less than 9 years and 9 months ago, for it to be valid.
-This means that, at the moment of entry, passports do not have to be valid for 10 years and the 3 months at the end of the visits do not have to be within the 10 years.
+It is important to note that these two rules are independent of each other and that there is no need for your passport to be issued less than 9 years and 9 months ago for it to be valid.
+This means that, at the moment of entry, passports do not have to be valid for 10 years in addition to the 3 months at the end of the visit being within the 10 years.

 Until September 2018, when renewing passports, the UK allowed any ‘unspent’ time to be credited to the new passport.
-This meant that UK passports could have a validity of 10 years and 9 months; for example, a passport issued on 1 December 2012 could have an expiry date of 1 September 2023.
+This meant that, for example, UK passports could have a validity of 10 years and 9 months; so a passport issued on 1 December 2012 could have an expiry date of 1 September 2023.

 Before Brexit, this rule did not affect British nationals.
-However, since Brexit, non-EU members wishing to enter the EU and Schengen Area must have had their passport issues in the previous 10 years.
+However, since Brexit, non-EU nationals wishing to enter the EU and Schengen Area must have had their passports issued in the previous 10 years.

 What about children’s passports?